Como 1907: Foundation and early years

 One of the first Como squads, 1910.

 The club was founded on 25 May 1907 as Como Foot-Ball Club, by a committee of members gathered at the Taroni bar, located in the central Via Cinque Giornate, the first headquarters of the club.
 In the first years after its foundation, Como played friendly matches and local tournaments, competing against teams from Milan and Switzerland.
 On 1 October 1911, the club took part in the inauguration of the Campo via dei Mille by playing in a friendly match, defeating Bellinzona 3–1.
 Como then used the ground to host their home matches for the next few years.

 In 1912, after merging with the student club "Minerva", the club participated in the qualification for entry into the Prima Categoria.
-On 20 October, in the first round, the club was defeated 3–1 by Savona in Turin.
-Como was therefore registered in the Lombardy Promozione group, and played its first match on 17 November 1912 with a 5–0 win over Brescia at Campo via dei Mille.
-The club's first appearance in top-flight competition was in the 1913–14 Prima Categoria, after the team was invited to join, and remained there until 1922.
+On 20 October, in the first round, Como were beaten 3–1 by Savona in Turin.
+The club was registered in the Lombardy Promozione group, and played its first match on 17 November 1912, a 5–0 win over Brescia at Campo via dei Mille.
+Their first appearance in top-flight competition came in the 1913–14 Prima Categoria season, after the team was invited to join, and remained there until 1922.